Free «Risk Management » Essay Paper

 The first step that was taken by the hospital after the occurrence of the accident was to identify the root-causes of personal accidents that may lead to injury or death of persons within the hospital.
 This involved identifying the circumstances that facilitate the occurrence of accidents among nurses, patients and visitors within the hospital, for example, it was revealed that the accident that led to the injury of the nurse occurred at an area where there were no safety signs and warning symbols to caution people walking along the pavements against moving vehicles.
 In addition, the medical superintendent and chief transport officer brainstormed with employees of the hospital to formulate ways in which similar accidents that involve pedestrians being hit by moving vehicles within the hospital would be prevented and controlled in the future.

 Secondly, the organization also analyzed and assessed the state of the workplace in the hospital in order to evaluate and review the possibility of occurrence of other types of accidents such as fire outbreaks, slipping and falling of patients and visitors while walking within the hospital buildings due to slippery floors, falling of patients from beds in wards because of use of old and faulty beds and injuries in medical laboratories within the hospital.
-This involved assessing and measuring the vulnerability and exposure of patients, visitors, pedestrians and hospital workers to accidents within the hopital.
-For example, a detailed analysis of the working conditions in medical laboratories was conducted to determine the possibility of laboratory technicians getting hurt by the equipments and chemicals they use while conducting laboratory tests.
+This involved assessing and measuring the vulnerability and exposure of patients, visitors, pedestrians and hospital workers to accidents within the hospital.
+For example, a detaild analysis of the working conditions in medical laboratories was conducted to determine the possibility of laboratory technicians getting hurt by the equipments and chemicals they use while conducting laboratory tests.
 The analysis also involved assessing the frequency and severity of risk of healthcare workers, patients and visitors being involved in any form of accident within the hospital.
 In addition, the analysis involved conducting qualitative research studies on the safety of persons within the hospital in order to establish the possible losses such as death of physicians, nurses or patients and law suits that are likely to be incurred when accidents happen in the hospital.
 The hospital also formulated various risk management techniques such as formulation of appropriate risk control policies and procedures and development of risk management systems that would be used to manage prudently the risk of accidents within the organization.
 For example, it was decided that all vehicles should be driven at a speed of five kilometers per hour (5km/hr) within the hospital compound and that all vehicles should be parked at designated areas only.
 For my part, I would assert that the occurrence of the accident prompted the hospital management to critically review and analyze chances of accidents happening within the organization.

 Thirdly, a range of countermeasures that would be used to rectify situations or working conditions that may increase the exposure of people to risk of accidents within the hospital were also devised for implementation, for example, all buildings within the hospital that have slippery floors must have warnings sign cautioning people about the slippery of the floor.
 It was also agreed that all building especially the medical laboratories that have higher chances of fire outbreaks must have functional handheld and horse-pipe fire extinguishers.
 All building must also have signs directing people on the routes for fire exits.